Icesito68/Port-Windows-11-Poco-X3-pro/guide/2-install-en.md

 # Install Windows
-> You will need to have MTP disabled in mount
+> You will need to have MTP disabled in Mount

 ## Push needed tools:
 ```cmd